loomnetwork/unity-sdk/README.md

 ### Dependecy Namespace Prefixing

 The SDK contains quite a bit of dependencies, so there is a high chance that a Unity project will contain another version of a dependency for other purposes.
 Since Unity doesn't have any dependency management for third-party SDKs yet, all dependencies have `Loom.` prefix added to their namespaces.
 To do this, [AssemblyNamespaceChanger](https://github.com/LostPolygon/AssemblyNamespaceChanger) tool is used.
+The relevant version is already present n the repo.

 1. Acquire/build all dependency assemblies.
 2. Copy them into the `BuildScripts\PrefixDependencies\Original` folder.